biniKin/first_project/README.md

 ## Getting Started

-Simple BMI calculator using flutter.
+Simple and functional BMI calculator app using flutter.